miabbott/miabbott.github.io/_posts/2018-03-14-setting-up-faw-pirate-mirror.md

 ## Serving Up the Mirror via HTTP

-With the content pulled to my VM, I needed to make it available via HTTP and since I'm on F27AH, I needed a container run a web server.
+With the content pulled to my VM, I needed to make it available via HTTP and since I'm on F27AH, I needed a container to run a web server.
 Despite having no experience using it, I decided I would work with the [nginx container](https://hub.docker.com/_/nginx/) to serve up the mirror content.